rita3ko/blog/content/blog/building-imdb-with-claude.md

    database_id = "your_database_id"
 ```

-Again, replace `src/index.ts` with the actual path to your main TypeScript file.

-This worked perfectly, like using Google + StackOverflow but you get to the answer faster.
+This worked great, like using Google + StackOverflow but you get to the answer faster.

 ## Generating the UI